 3. Branching Out And Making New Friends

 It’s easy to want to stick to your central group of friends you’ve had since Middle School.
 It’s also easy to gravitate towards groups that remind you of yourself.
 But when you reach out to that classmate in your Chemistry class that sees the world a little bit differently than you do, it will benefit you so much.
 Trust me on this one, nothing makes you thrive and grow more in the real world than finding pleasure in new people, new conversations and new perspectives.

 High school is tough.
 It doesn’t matter if you’re taking three AP courses or you’re just struggling with that one English course because writing isn’t really your thing.
 But that doesn’t mean you can’t and won’t do well in school.
 If you don’t have the means to get a tutor, reach out to your teachers and explain that you are struggling with the material, but would like to do better.
 Usually your teacher will either sit with you after class to go over the material, or find another resource to help you.
 Asking for help is not uncommon, and your teachers want to see you do well.

 5. Trying New Things

 Sure, extracurriculars are important for college applications, but why not try something new just for the heck of it?
 School can get competitive, and sometimes it reinforces the idea that you have to be great at everything you try.
-But once you get older, you are going to realize that even though you are bad at something, you should still do it if you enjoy it.
+But once you get older, you will realize that even if you’re bad at something, you should still do it if you enjoy it.
 Try out for the tennis team even if sports aren’t really your thing.
 You might make a bunch of new friends who are also on the team because they want to meet new people, not because they are avid tennis players.